Meet the new era of language practice

 For one, Meetlang’s end goal is not to have millions of users, but build an engaged community of a few thousand.
 Other platforms require chatting for days with several strangers that usually don’t respond.
 And when they do, it takes time until there’s enough trust to set up a call with one of them.
 And even if you get along, it usually gets boring after a few of them.
 Which means you have to start the process all over again, and that negatively affects your motivation to learn the language.

 For another, Meetlang exists to bring people closer with the excuse of language learning.
 To that end, it’s essential to trust the other members.
 Doing that would be impossible if there was no filter as to who gets in.
 It’s very common to have users (mostly men) taking advantage of free platforms to cyber-harassing other users (mostly women).
 In this sense, money serves as a great filter: the minute they have to pay, they’ll go somewhere else.
 Just like in real-life, flirting is cool, harassing is not.

-Lastly, if it was free, it would be impossible for me to devote my time to develop this project, pay for all the tools necessary, set up the events, onboard new members, grow or look after the community.
+Lastly, Meetlang is a bootstrapped project by Javier Deblas (me).
+If it was free, it would be impossible for me to devote my time to develop this project, pay for all the tools necessary, set up the events, onboard new members, grow or look after the community.